This page contains key dates and timeframes to assist employers with Gender Equality Reporting.

 How do the reporting documents relate to the reporting period?

-| Section | Reporting Period |
+| Section | Reporting period |

 |---|---|

-| Reporting Questionnaire | relates to the full 12-month reporting period. |
+| Reporting Questionnaire | The Reporting Questionnaire relates to the full 12-month reporting period |

-| Workforce Management Statistics | reflects employee movements over the full 12-month reporting period. |
+| Workforce Management Statistics (WMS) | The WMS reflects employee movements over the full 12-month reporting period |

-| Workplace Profile | reflects all employees employed on a single snapshot date, which is any date an employer chooses within the reporting period. |
+| Workplace Profile (WPP) | The WPP reflects all employees employed on a single snapshot date, which is any date an employer chooses within the reporting period |

 Snapshot date

 The Workplace Profile (WPP) provides a snapshot of an organisation’s workforce on any one day during the 12-month reporting period.
+Employers can choose any snapshot date within the reporting period when preparing the WPP.

 Lodgement period

-1 September to 31 October
+1 April to 31 May

 Extension period